spiwokv/Rtutorial/lessons/04_ploting.md

 xyz<-data.frame(x,y,z)
 plot(xyz)
 ```
+The function `plot` can be used to other objects as will be shown later.

 Using function `text` it is possible to add short strings to points with coordinates x and y:
 ```R
 x<-1:4*2